 Mega Man X6 is the sixth entry in the series, released for the PlayStation in November 29, 2001 in Japan.
 This was released soon after in North America in December 4, 2001.
 Europe received it on February 8th, 2002.
-This was near the end of the PlayStation's life span, and the rushed release resulted in an infamous "Blind Idiot" Translation.
+This was near the end of the PlayStation's life span, and the rushed release resulted in an infamous "Blind Idiot" Translation and Fake Difficulty up the wazoo.
 Since Mega Man X5 was supposed to be the grand finale, this led to a Post Script Season.Three weeks after the fall of Eurasia, Earth is severely polluted, and Zero is still missing, presumed dead.
 Humans have fled underground, and Reploids are busy terraforming the land.
 Enter the new Big Bad, Reploid scientist Gate, who has found a piece of Zero's Reploid DNA.
 He uses this to create a zombie-like race of robots called Nightmares.
 His associate Isoc and his greatest creation High Max began a search across the world, looking for the rest of Zero so he could create more monstrosities.X squares off against Gate's eight resurrected Nightmare Investigators, as he tries to find out the mystery behind Nightmare Zero, an extremely powerful Nightmare based on Zero.
 It turns out that Zero himself is alive and well, and will join X if they meet.The Nightmare Investigators are:

 Bonus Boss: The 8 stages have optional exits guarded by optional bosses.
-First it is Nightmare Zero (which unlocks Zero for play).
+First up is Nightmare Zero (which unlocks Zero for play).
 High Max replaces him, and defeating him will unlock Gate's Fortress prematurely.
 The third is Dynamo, back from X5 and can be farmed for Nightmare Souls with Rainy Turtloid's weapon.
 Ironically, he's probably the easiest part of the game.

 The Nightmare Mother is based on CWU-01P from Mega Man.